 In addition to specific projects listed below, genomics research is helping us attack lung cancer – and all types of cancer.
 NFCR has distinguished itself from other organizations by emphasizing long-term, transformative research and working to move people toward cancer genomics.

 Also, thanks to NFCR-funded research by Dr. Alice Shaw, a new and better way to treat cancer resistance is emerging.
 By successfully identifying drug combinations that halted the growth of resistant cells in tumor models, her research will hopefully lead to the development of effective therapeutic strategies for patients with ALK-positive NSCLC (mutations in the ALK gene).
-Treatments could be clinically tested within one to two years.
+A new treatment is currently in clinical trials.